codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 **Runtime Name**
 If you define a custom name for the Hybrid GitOps Runtime, it must start with a lower-case character, and can include up to 62 lower-case characters and numbers.

 **Namespace**
 The Namespace must conform to the naming conventions for Kubernetes objects.
 >NOTE:
-  >If you have already validated your `values.yaml` file in [Step 1: Validate Helm values file](#step-1-validate-helm-values-file), the Namespace must be identical to the one you defined in the `cf config validate` command.
+  >If you have already validated your `values.yaml` file in [Step 1: Validate Helm values file](#step-1-validate-helm-values-file), verify that the Namespace is identical to the one defined in the `cf config validate` command.

 1. To generate your Codefresh API key, click **Generate**.
 1. If needed, select **Customize runtime values**, and define the **Runtime Name** and **Namespace**.